top of page

 Forests and woodlands cleared for farming, mining and development have fragmented the landscape in the Hunter Valley.
 Private landholders in the area can also do their bit to protect and restore natural values on their lands will reap the benefits.
 With support from Hunter Local Land Services, and Biodiversity Conservation Trust many properties have been restored and conserved in the area.

-BirdLife Australia are working with ANU's Dr Dave Watson, and Mindaribba Local Aboriginal Land Council to trial direct seeding of native mistletoe.
-Read more here: Mistletoe News Dec 2022
+BirdLife Australia are working with Australian National University's Dr Dave Watson and Mindaribba Local Aboriginal Land Council to trial direct seeding of native mistletoe.
+Read more here:

 The Department of Planning and Environment- Saving Our Species program has been installing protective fencing around the most important remnant vegetation.
 Local illegal access, illegal tree clearing, firewood collection, rubbish dumping and arson is the biggest threat to this endangered vegetation and the endangered fauna within it.